flosskosova/foss4g-2023/content/tutorials/session_leader.md

  * **When** their talk is going to take place.
      - Make sure timezones are clear.
      - Let them know they should be there at least 20 minutes before their talk.
  * **Where** their talk is going to take place.
-They should have the link to connect.
+You have to provide them with the link to connect.
  * Test the platform to make sure everything works fine:
      - Microphone
      - Camera